 As well as helping to bring superfast broadband to his own rural village (in July 2014), he has been working with Broadband Champions across Cambridgeshire.
 Demand stimulation has been an important element of driving broadband across the county.
 Due to strong awareness building, within the first month of superfast broadband going live in his village, take-up had reached 40% and quickly rose to more than 80%.

 Mark hosted a visit to his village, attended by the UK’s Broadband Minister and senior figures from the government and BT, to see, at first hand, the positive effects of broadband in a rural community.
 He had the opportunity to share lessons to help guide national roll-outs.
+He received an award from the UK Prime Minister for this work.

 The superfast broadband technology that has been deployed on a widespread basis – called Fibre to the Cabinet (FTTC) – is far from perfect, with speeds declining the further premises are situated from the street cabinet.
 Mark is now working with Connecting Cambridgeshire to find ways to upgrade areas to Fibre to the Premises (FTTP), which is faster and more future-proof.
 He hopes to create case studies that can be used to help communities across the UK.